 The best chance for a safe and healthy delivery comes when baby is born head first.
 Complications increase when baby is in any other position, including the breech presentation.
 Often, the breech presentation leads to a cesarean birth.
-With that mind, many couples research the option of external cephalic version, or ECV.
+With that in mind, many couples research the option of external cephalic version, or ECV.
 This procedure encourages baby into the head-down position and makes a vaginal birth more likely.

 What is external cephalic version (ECV)?

 External cephalic version is the attempt to manually turn the baby from a breech to a head-down position.
 (1) It should only ever be attempted by a professional who has trained and practiced the maneuver.

 How is ECV performed?

 An external version is performed by a qualified midwife or doctor.
 It is is usually done in a hospital setting where emergency care is available if necessary.
 Your provider will place two hands on your abdomen.
 He or she will then apply firm, consistent pressure to the baby’s bottom and head in the attempt to turn the baby.

 The version may or may not be guided by ultrasound – check with your provider to determine their policy.
 Your provider will monitor baby’s heart rate both before and after the version to ensure that baby tolerated the procedure well.

 Sometimes, a woman will receive an injection of tocolytic drugs – drugs that stop contractions – before an external version.
 The goal is to help relax the uterus and make it easier for the baby to turn.
 The most common tocolytic medication is terbutaline.
 Evidence suggests that the routine use of tocolytic drugs is associated with greater success at turning the baby to a head-down position (2).